QuadSpinner/Gaea-Docs/source/Guide/9-Appendix/0-Using-Watson.md

 package.

-### Your privacy
+#### Your privacy

 Any support logs submitted are usually discarded within 4-6 weeks of closing the ticket.
 We may retain some of the logs for a longer period in certain situations.
-For example, if the issue relates to an on-going bug hunt or development task.
+For example, if the issue relates to an ongoing bug hunt or development task.

 If you submit a .TOR file, we hold it in utmost confidence and discard